Company Detail

 Track record of research:

-This will include achievements, and contributions to published papers.
+This will include contributions to published research papers as primary author.

 Other relevant evidence of: